-…and how to find one that you will!
+…and how to find a technology partner that you will trust!

 When my daughter was on camp, her school principle went along for a day.
 Later that week, he recounted to the school assembly about the kids’ abseiling challenge and started talking about the notion of “fear”.
 What it took some kids, once they got to the edge and got harnessed up, to overcome their terror and take that last step off the edge to make the descent.
 For those who were less confident, hesitating, petrified, the ultimate deal-breaker was feeling the “trust” – the instructor saying to them “don’t worry – you’ve got this – and even if you don’t, we’ve got you!”

 I was listening to this literally the day after I’d been to the 2017 AICD Essential Director Update, where one of the key themes was – you guessed it – the loss of trust in the business sector and how to rebuild it.
 I wasn’t surprised to hear this – I’ve seen it, heard about it, talked and written about it myself.